 By the way, when I became raw dog food nutrition certified by Dogs Naturally Magazine, I learned that wolves eat the organs of their prey first, because they instinctively know how nutrient-rich they are.

-Good to know: Organs that don’t secrete a substance like lung and heart are considered muscle meat in raw feeding.
-You can feed about 10-15% of these cuts as part of the muscle meat allowance.
+You can feed about 15-20% of these cuts on a daily basis as part of the muscle meat allowance.